Chicken and Snow Peas

 3. Add chicken and garlic; cook until the chicken is no longer pink on the outside.

-4. Add onion, celery, snow peas and chicken broth; stir occasionally; and cook until peas are slightly tender (about 3 minutes).
+4. Add onion, carrots, snow peas and chicken broth; stir occasionally; and cook until peas are slightly tender (about 3 minutes).

 5. Add sauce mixture; stir; and cook for about 1 minute.